Last Updated:

 Hotels in Cape Dutch Homesteads

-You can also opt to stay in some old Cape Dutch homesteads which have been converted into luxurious boutique hotels.
+You can also stay in some old Cape Dutch homesteads which have been converted into luxurious boutique hotels.

 Prime examples are: